 The feature 3/4 Hp dual motors with a glass-filled thermoplastic impeller and diffuser for high performance and efficient water flow.
 It delivers up to 16 gallons per minute at 50 PSI should suffice for most homes.
 It runs via 115-230V with a capacitor and can be used anywhere in the world.

-The Red Lion RJS-75-PREM 602207 is made out of cast iron that guarantees for years of service and reliability.
+The Red Lion RJS-75-PREM 602207 is made out of cast iron that guarantees years of service and reliability.

 And last but not least, it has a factory pre-set 30/50 pressure switch for automated operation and self-primes for improved efficiency and also to protect the head

-If you are looking for the best Shallow well pump for home Red Lion RJS-75-PREM 602207 is a perfect choice.
+If you are looking for the best Shallow well pump for your home Red Lion RJS-75-PREM 602207 is a perfect choice.

 Depending on your requirements, it may require a ½ Hp or 1 Hp Well pump which delivers up to 12 GPM or 23 GPM.
 If a Red Lion’s Shallow well pump is your choice, then consider the Red Lion RJS-100-PREM 602208 Premium Cast Iron Shallow Well Jet Pump Or the Red Lion RJS-50-PREM 602206 Premium Cast Iron Shallow Well Jet Pump

 The Wayne SWS75 offers dedicated service in pumping water from shallow wells.
 Thanks to the 3/4 Hp dual high-efficiency square flange motors that operate on 120 to 240 volts for versatile use.
-This horsepower offers enough pressure to draw water from as deep as 25 feet and the power output of 50 psi.
+This horsepower offers enough pressure to draw water from as deep as 25 feet and a power output of 50 psi.

 It comes to a reliable and well-proven pump design, along with a simplistic, yet rugged construction which makes maintenance extremely easy for the average homeowner

 The pump is constructed out of cast iron making the device durable and allows it to be resistant to corrosion.
-It Also comes with an industry leading 3-year warranty and a great reputation that will put your mind at ease.
+It also comes with an industry-leading 3-year warranty and a great reputation that will put your mind at ease.

 Overall, If you are looking for a highly efficient, yet reasonable priced shallow well jet pump, then look no further – the Wayne SWS75 is all you need.
 And at the current price and a 3 years warranty, we don’t think you can find any other Shallow well pump model that is better than this unit.
 This is one of the best shallow well pumps for the money you can buy.

 Another water pump that captured my attention is Stainless Steel Jet Pump & Tank offered by BurCam.
-BurCam 506547SS SW is one of the best shallow well pumps with pre-charged pressure tank that is factory assembled and ready to install.
+BurCam 506547SS SW is one of the best shallow well pumps with a pre-charged pressure tank that is factory assembled and ready to install.

 A Pressure tank keeps water pressure at a constant level.
 It also keeps the water and air separated.
-Without these features the water pump would turn on and off quickly – a problem caused cycling – which can quickly burn out the pump motor.
+Without these features the water pump would turn on and off quickly – a problem caused by cycling – which can quickly burn out the pump motor.